Who runs Giveacar?

 Yes – Type ‘retain number plate’ into Google and this will take you to a Directgov webpage with all the information you will need.
 The essentials are that it will cost roughly £100 to keep a registration plate and the process takes a few weeks – you must complete this process before you scrap your car through Giveacar.
 Give us a call when you are ready.

 We can do this case-by-case.
 Certain collection operators that we use have strict policies relating to abandoned vehicles.
 Please contact Giveacar to discuss terms and conditions relating to abandoned vehicles.

 I have a car to get rid of from another E.U country

 Giveacar has helped thousands of our E.U neighbours donate their unwanted cars.
 Many of you require assurances around the paperwork and processes involved and we can provide this.
 It’s best to contact us over the phone so that we can explain everything you need to know, properly!
 To speed up the process, please have your Vehicle Identification Number (VIN) when you call, it’s 17 digits & letters long (usually).

 N.B.
 The form TX23 from the DVLA, has now been replaced by the form 6.

 I'm a diplomat who needs to get rid of my car

 We take regular diplomatic car donations, but first.
 Diplomat car owners need to speak with their embassy to obtain relevant documentation in order to relinquish ownership via the Giveacar scheme.
-Once you have all the relevant documents signed and stamped, we will ask for a copy of these and you can then donate the car.
+Once you have all the relevant documents signed and stamped by both the Embassy and Foreign & Commonwealth Office, we will ask for a copy of these and you can then donate the car.
 If you are unsure about what’s needed please call us to discuss and we can try to help you.